-As in the majority of Spain, in 1918 the Spanish Flu caused a terrible mortality in the area, but in the case of Castro Urdiales, the help of the provincial Council did not arrive, causing a major problem.
-The relief came from neighboring Diputación de Vizcaya, which led to the City Council in 1924 voting in favor of annexation to the Basque country, a decision which would prove to have no practical effect.
+As in much of Spain, in 1918 the Spanish flu caused a terrible death in the quarter.
+The help of the provincial council did not arrive, creating a great unrest.
+The help finally came from the neighbouring Biscay Provincial Council.
+The fact led to the City Council voting in 1924 in favour of annexation to Biscay, a decision that would have no practical effect.

 The village of Castro Urdiales has the charm and tradition of an illustrious sailing and fishing center.
 The area of the town extends facing the port and the maritime walkway, which continues and the city expands onward.

 In the area of Santander and Ardigales streets and two meters deep the remains of Flaviobriga were found, and many artifact from this zone have been taken to the Prehistoric and Archeological Regional Museum of Cantabria, Santander (which is currently awaiting new headquarters).
 You can find more information about the area of Castro in this museum between the Paleolithic and Middle Ages, in an archeological room.

 The old town of Castro Urdiales, or “Puebla Vieja,” preserved from the medieval period, was declared a historically and artistically significant site in 1978.
 The center is concentrated around the rocky promontory which dominates the port, visible from any point of the bay.
 Here stands the Church of Santa Maria de la Asunción, which was recognized as a national monument in 1931 and regarded as one of the most important Gothic churches in the North of Spain.
 It was initiated in the 13th century and built under the protection of King Alfonso VIII of Castile.